MiaoDX/hand_in_homework/English/slides.md

 ---

-Just like the former one, the only issue is all there are virtual, but so real that you just can not tell the difference.
+Just like the former one, the only issue is all there are virtual, but so real that you just cannot tell the difference.

-Maybe you think it disgusting, then, just treat it as pill for some who really need a big lie to keep alive.
+Maybe you think it disgusting, then, just treat it as a pill for some who really need a big lie to keep alive.

 Or maybe